 The BC Council on Admissions and Transfer office is temporarily closed.
 However, staff are working remotely and all services are continuing.
 During this period, please direct general enquiries to the main office phone line (604-412-7700) or firstname.lastname@example.org, and specific enquiries regarding the BC Transfer Guide to email@example.com.

 To have information added below, email firstname.lastname@example.org.
+Refer to the Ministry of Education website, for more information regarding the K-12 system's response to Covid-19 and FAQs on Continuity of Learning.
 For more information specific to a particular institution, refer to the institution's website.

 Acsenda School of Management

 Coast Mountain College

 Justice Institute of British Columbia

 Kwantlen Polytechnic University